AP source: Aaron Judge, Yankees reach $360M, 9-year deal

 By rejecting the Yankees’ preseason offer, Judge gained $146.5 million and an extra two guaranteed seasons.
 The Northern California native also visited with the San Francisco Giants last month, and there likely were more teams monitoring the market for the slugger who turns 31 in April.

+There was an erroneous Twitter report Tuesday that had Judge nearing a deal with the Giants, and Boone said it was “a long, rough day in a lot of ways.”

+“Kind of that pit in my stomach all day,” Boone said at baseball’s winter meetings in San Diego.

 Judge’s decision will have a domino effect on several teams and free agents.
-His status held up at least some of New York’s offseason plans — given the size of the contract — but general manager Brian Cashman made it clear his team would wait patiently while Judge contemplated his options.
+His status held up at least some of New York’s offseason plans — given the size of the contract — but Cashman made it clear his team would wait patiently while Judge contemplated his options.

 In the end, that approach worked.